eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 could be added at some later point.

 Current versions are built under R 4.4.* and R 4.5.0 and are usable under 4.4.* and 4.5.0.
-BioConductor release 3.20 packages are provided when required by CRAN packages for focal and jammy, and BioConductor 3.21 is used for noble.
-Binaries were initially R 4.4.* based and are now built under R 4.5.0are generally.
-Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.(
+BioConductor release 3.21 packages are provided when required by CRAN packages for focal, jammy, and noble.
+Binaries were initially R 4.4.* based and are now built under R 4.5.0.
+Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.

 ### What is Selected ?